yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-2-creating-few-components.md

 twitter: "https://twitter.com/Elliot_F"
 ---

-In the previous tutorial, we managed to set up our base project and get it running on `http://localhost:8080`.
-We now have a base from which we can build up up our HackerNews clone.
+In the previous tutorial, we not only managed to set up our base project and get it running on `http://localhost:8080`, but we also managed to build it so that it's ready for deployment to production.
+We now have a strong base project from which we can build up up our HackerNews clone.

+In this tutorial, we are going to create our first Single Page component which will be our `Navbar.vue` component.
+I'll show you how you can subsequently register this component within your Vue application and we'll also look at how we can customize the way our component looks by using CSS that is only applied to said component.

+By the end of this tutorial, you should be comfortable building your own simple, single-page components within Vue.js.

 ## Video Tutorial

+This tutorial is available in video format.
+Should you wish to support the series then please subscribe and like the video on YouTube!

 <div style="position:relative;height:0;padding-bottom:42.76%"><iframe src="https://www.youtube.com/embed/FX1s4XBO0D4?ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="842" height="360" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></div>

 ## A Simple Navbar Component

 So, the first thing I always notice whenever I open up HackerNews is the iconic orange navbar at the top.
-This will undoubtedly have to feature in our own clone, and in order to add it, we'll have to create a `Navbar` component.
+This will undoubtedly have to feature in our own clone, and in order to add it, we'll have to create the `Navbar` component we talked about earlier.

 Open up your project in a text editor of your choice and open the directory that your project exists within.
-Create a `Navbav.vue` file within the `src/components/` directory and add the following:
+Create a `Navbav.vue` file within the `/src/components/` directory and add the following:

 ```html
 <template>